Prognosis Of Schizophrenia: What Is The Outlook?

 Takeaway

 Schizophrenia is a chronic mental illness that can change the ways people think, act, and feel.
-It can cause symptoms like hallucinations and delusions, as well as changes in mood, motivation, and behavior.
+The disorder can cause symptoms like hallucinations and delusions, as well as changes in mood, motivation, and behavior.
 While there may not be a cure, treatments like online or in-person therapy and medication are often helpful.
 Research has found that with treatment, many people with schizophrenia see noticeable improvements in their symptoms.
 Some may even recover completely.
 Managing stress, avoiding substance use, taking medication as prescribed, and getting support may all improve outcomes for people with schizophrenia.

 Taking steps toward treatment is brave